Project-Counter/cop5/source/appendices/e-audit-requirements-and-tests/06-usage-tests.rst

 This section of the appendix outlines tests that MUST be run during audits for any platform delivering any Data_Type that is not Book or Reference_Work content.
 For report providers operating multiple platforms including one or more with non-Book or Reference_Work content, the audit scope as defined in :numref:`audit` MUST include one of these platforms and be subject to the audit tests outlined here.
 Note that these tests refer to 'item' for ease of reading, without specifying Data_Type.

 These tests apply to the Platform Report, Database Report, Title Report and Item Report.
+The counts specified in the tests are those required for the Title Report and Item Report, which must be aggregated appropriately for the Platform Report and Database Report where multiple Access_Types are present on the platform under test.
 The PR_P1, DR_D1, TR_J1, TR_J3, TR_J4 and IR_A1 Standard Views of the COUNTER Reports will be deemed COUNTER-compliant if the metrics and Data_Types match those in the relevant COUNTER Report, with the appropriate aggregation.

 These audit tests specify minimum numbers of items to be tested.
 Where a platform has fewer than the required number of items, the auditor MUST make at least one request for each item on the platform, and where necessary undertake duplicate actions to reach the required threshold.